 At first it felt a little weird putting oil onto my already oily face, but after a few weeks, my skin started feeling really soft and I was really starting to feel good about it.
 I do recommend that you try a small bit of this moisturiser on the back of your hand first, to make sure you do not have any allergies to any of the ingredients.
 If you do, do not use this recipe.

-In the following recipe, the coconut oil acts a a moisturiser, a multivitamin, and an antioxidant.
+In the following recipe, the oil acts a a moisturiser, a multivitamin, and an antioxidant.
 The vitamin E oil helps prevent premature aging and promotes healing.
 Frankincense EO, helps promote healthy cell regeneration while the Lavender EO acts as an anti-inflammatory, an antiseptic and also has antibacterial properties.

 To create a night time cream use the same recipe, just add 10 drops of Lemon essential oil, which aids in rejuvenating sagging or tired-looking skin as will as clearing of the skin and boosting circulation.
 Lemon essential oil is photosensitive, that is why I would only use it in a night cream.